stat-void/Youtube-Livestream-Chat/README.md

 ## Features
 - Chat display - A regular chat display for a given video ID.
 One advantage this has over a direct chat window from Youtube is being able to (for most of the time) display messages with lower latency, as long as the request delay is equal or below the Youtube recommended polling wait time.
 - User Listener - A nearly identical chat display that can be used to filter in specific users.
 Current features are to filter in moderators, members, or any user by their specific username, adding them one by one.
+- Keyword Listener - Similar to User Listener, but you can instead listen and highlight messages that contain any desired keywords.
 - Voter - A "regular" voting system that resembles Youtube voting.
 Has the ability to manually write a question and a set of answers with prompts.
 Prompts are what users within a chat have to write to have their vote registered..
 If left empty, numbers will be automatically generated as votable choices.
 Up to 10 answers can be tracked.
 An optional choice to be able to change your vote is also available.
 - Poller - A freeform voting system.
 Instead of giving a choice, it keeps track of what users are generally writing and shows the 10 most written things.
 Also, if a user has written something new, their old message and its count is removed.
 Messages are also automatically removed after 20 queries to keep information fresh.
 Good for situations where you want to quickly see what choices the chat would make.
 - Settings and Personalisation - Manual settings to customize the general appearance of the application, or alter request timers.